willpiam/MoonContracts/README.md

 Please note that I do plan on adding more special types in the future.

 Minting Policy - tokens can only be minted under a full moon.
 Only N per moon.

+# TODO

+## Interface

+1. Display the current phase of the moon using a public RPC instead of metamask .. so the site can be used just to check the current phase of the moon.
+2. Add a way for me to withdraw from the escrow using the interface.
+3. Allow users to specify the recipient address, they may not want to receive the token at the address they are using to interact with the site.
+But this option should be hidden by default.